julietcohen/julietcohen/README.md

 💬 Ask me about endangered species in Southern California 📫 How to reach me: jscohen@bren.ucsb.edu
 😄 Pronouns: she/her
-⚡ Fun fact: I have a pet crestedd
+⚡ Fun fact: I have a pet crested gecko
--->